haicanberra/Neural-Network-From-Scratch/README.md

 <a name="about"></a>
 ## About
-Custom Neural Network - Iris Classification in Python
+Numpy Neural Network - Neural Network from scratch
-- Developed a custom neural network in Python, implementing activation functions (ReLU, sigmoid, tanh) and MSE loss.
+- Implemented a scalable neural network model entirely from scratch in Python with feedforward and backpropagation.
-- Achieved an impressive mean squared error of 0.000001 when trained on the Iris dataset.
+- Optimized to achieve approximately 98% test accuracy on Iris and MNIST dataset within 10 seconds of training on CPU.

 <a name="packages"></a>
 ## Packages